Degenerative Knees / Knee Pain in Richmond

 This degenerative disease typically develops slowly over many years; however, it affects people in different ways so you can’t always predict how it will progress and how quickly.
 While there is currently no known cure for osteoarthritis, there are many ways you can improve your symptoms.

 In the case of osteoarthritis of the knee, things such as weight management, exercise, including strengthening exercises, and painkillers or anti-inflammatory drugs may help to relieve some of the symptoms.
-Of course, this may not work for all patients, so alternative treatment options may be necessary.
+Of course, this may not work for all patients, so alternative options may be necessary.

-With this type of treatment, there is no need for surgery, as the human cell and tissue products including stem cells are given through a targeted joint injection.
+With this type of procedure, there is no need for surgery, as the human cell and tissue products including stem cells are given through a targeted joint injection.
 It is a simple in and out procedure that uses the cell’s natural capabilities of regenerating tissue to help those suffering from osteoarthritis.

-We use human cell and tissue products, including umbilical cord-derived stem cells as these are considered to be one of the safest options for treatment, with patients not requiring any surgery.
+We use human cell and tissue products, including umbilical cord-derived stem cells as these are considered to be one of the safest options with patients not requiring any surgery.
 Our human cell and tissue products are carefully collected from thoroughly screened full-term umbilical cord tissue.
 They are minimally processed to preserve what’s valuable.
 Then they are cryogenically frozen in an FDA-registered lab.
 We adhere to the highest standards for handling by storing the human cell and tissue products in

 Are You a Candidate for Regenerative Regenerative Medicine in Richmond, VA?